 Here a few of the reasons that I’ve heard people give for not being part of a church:

 b.
 The church is full of hypocrites.
-Although churches are made of imperfect people, some people have suffered serious abuse at the hands of so-called “Christians.”
+Although churches are made up of imperfect people, some people have suffered serious abuse at the hands of so-called “Christians.”
+Although it will take time to earn someone’s trust, they are worth it.
+Persevere in modeling Christlikeness and pray that God will provide you and the church the amazing opportunity to walk with this person as he makes his way back into a community of believers.

 c.
 I work on Sundays.
 We live in a rapidly changing culture that requires professionals, tradespeople, service-industry workers, etc. to work on Sundays.
 Thus, the church must consider providing strategic alternatives to Sunday morning worship.